svaarala/duktape/doc/debugger.rst

 start executing a new activation, but can also be called explicitly e.g. when debug commands have adjusted breakpoint state.
 The "restart execution" operation does a lot of important things:

+* It checks for debugger attached/detached state.
+If detached, all other debugger related checks are skipped.

 * It checks for active breakpoints in the current function, and writes out the active breakpoint list to make breakpoint trigger checks faster in